wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-advanced-formulas-powerapps/includes/3-combine-separate-records.md

-When working with data sometimes you need to be able to modify the data.
+When working with data sometimes, you need to be able to modify the data.
 Common scenarios include taking a table of records and combining the records into one string to display or taking a string and turning it into multiple records in a table.
 With
 Power Apps you use the **Concat** and **Split** functions to accomplish this task.